NWhitener/scrnabench/README.md

 ## Installing From Github

-In the R terminal execute the following command
+In the R terminal execute the following command to install the package.

 ```
 devtools::install_github("NWhitener/scrnabench")
 ```
-This will install the package.

 The "BiocManager" is required to install the dependent package of scrnabench.
 To install the package, execute the following commands:
 ```
 if (!require("BiocManager", quietly = TRUE))